 Each year, the Chiefs of Staff of the Army and the Air Force, the Chief of Naval Operations, and the Commandants of the Coast Guard and the Marine Corps nominate an outstanding officer from their respective services as a candidate for a Military Fellowship.
 CFR usually awards four to five such fellowships annually.
 The program enables the selected officers to broaden their understanding of international relations by spending a year in residence at CFR’s headquarters in New York.

-Made possible by a generous grant from the Stanton Foundation, the fellowship offers younger scholars studying nuclear security issues the opportunity to spend a period of twelve months at CFR offices in New York or Washington, DC, conducting policy-relevant research.
-CFR awards up to three fellowships annually.
-Qualified candidates must be junior (non-tenured) faculty, post-doctoral fellows, or pre-doctoral candidates from any discipline who are working on a nuclear security related issue.
+Made possible by a generous grant from the Stanton Foundation, the fellowship offers scholars studying nuclear security issues the opportunity to spend a period of twelve months at CFR offices in New York or Washington, DC, conducting policy-relevant research.
+CFR awards two fellowships annually.
+Qualified candidates must be postdoctoral fellows or junior faculty in a tenure-track position at a recognized university.
+Junior faculty at law schools or with a law degree as their terminal degree are also eligible.
 The program is only open to U.S. citizens and permanent residents who are eligible to work in the United States.
 CFR does not sponsor for visas.

 For more information on the David Rockefeller Studies Program, contact: